inioluwanimoje/uk_council_spend_analysis/README.md

 # Leeds City Council Spend Analysis

-A SQL analytics project using real, publicly available spend data from Leeds City Council, demonstrating audit-style data quality checks, vendor concentration analysis, trend monitoring, and anomaly detection — the kind of analysis a finance or risk team would use to scope a review.
+A SQL analytics project using real, publicly available spend data from **Leeds City Council**, demonstrating audit-style data quality checks, vendor concentration analysis, trend monitoring, and anomaly detection — the kind of analysis a finance or risk team would use to scope a review.

-This project was built as part of a career transition from auditing to data analytics, applying audit techniques (completeness testing, control gap detection, risk-based sampling) directly in SQL.
+This project was built as part of a career transition from **auditing to data analytics**, applying audit techniques (completeness testing, control gap detection, risk-based sampling) directly in SQL.

 ---